pyglet.resource

 Open a file at this location.

-The filename to open.
+• name (str) – The file name to open.
 Absolute paths are not supported.
-Relative paths are not supported by most locations (you should specify only a filename with no path component).
+Relative paths are not supported by most locations (you should specify only a file name with no path component).

 Location on the network.

-This class uses the urlparse and urllib2 modules to open files on the network given a URL.
+This class uses the urllib module to open files on the network, given a base URL.

 Location within a ZIP file.